crajabli/JHAChallange/README.md

 application should be available on the localhost:8080 page.

-If you don't have access to a docker initialize venv in the root folder and then cd into the backend folder run `pip install -r requirements.txt` and after that run `python run.py`
+If you don't have access to a docker initialize venv in the root folder and then cd into the backend folder create venv and run `pip install -r requirements.txt` and after that run `python run.py`

 after that in the seperate terminal cd into the frontend folder and run `npm install` and then `vue sere`